NMoro811/blackjack-simulator/README.md

 ### Emulates real play

-Blackjack Simulator allows the user to Double Down, Splitting Pairs, and ask for Insurance.
+Blackjack Simulator allows the user to double down, split pairs, and ask for insurance.
 Despite it being developed as a learning exercise, the house's rules have been designed to resemble those of actual casinos as much as possible.

 ### Multiplayer mode